montytorr/warm/src/components/blocks/readme.md

 ##Warm.blocks.Login !!$Warm.blocks.Login!!

->  A block is a complex component that contain other warm components or just simples react classes, and make interactions easier between these components.

 ###Props (optional)
-- loginRequestMethod: React.PropTypes.func
+- loginRequestMethod: Function

 > A method that this component will call if the form returns no errors. see example for details

-- boldTitle: React.PropTypes.string
+- boldTitle: String

-  > The bold part of the title (ex : "R")
+  > The bold part of the title (ex : "Warm")

-- lightTitle: React.PropTypes.string
+- lightTitle: String

-  > The light part of the title (ex : "eact")
+  > The light part of the title (ex : "Login")

-- customClasses: React.PropTypes.string
+- customClasses: String

   > A string of classes you want to apply (ex : "toto foo bar")

-- description: React.PropTypes.string
+- description: String

   > Adds a little description underneath the photo